 There are several different types of home broadband services available across the UK.

 ADSL is the most common, and cheapest, type of fixed-line home broadband.
 Almost every home in the country can get an ADSL connection, and prices start from under £20 per month.
-It isn't particularly fast by today's standards, but it's entirely sufficient for anything most people are likely to do online.
+It isn't particularly fast by today's standards, but it's sufficient for anything most people are likely to do online.

 ADSL requires an active telephone line (using the national BT Openreach phone network), and most packages include line rental in the price.